FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 ### Read Role Details

-The `/applications/{{application-id}}/roles/{role-id}}` endpoint will return the role listed under that id.
+The `/applications/{{application-id}}/roles/{role-id}}` endpoint will return the role listed under that ID.
 The `X-Auth-token` must be supplied in the headers.

 #### 13 Request: